sonic-net/DASH/documentation/general/design/dash-sonic-hld.md

 		e.
 Encap action shall be performed and use PA address as specified by "underlay_ip"
 	2. Packet destined to 10.1.0.1:
 		a.
 LPM lookup hits for entry 10.1.0.0/24
 		b.
-The action in this case is "vnet" and the routing type for "vnet" is "maprouting", with overlay_ip specified
+The action in this case is "vnet_direct" and the routing type for "vnet" is "maprouting", with overlay_ip specified
 		c.
 Next lookup shall happen on the "mapping" table for Vnet "Vnet1", but for overlay_ip 10.0.0.6
 		d.
 Mapping table for 10.0.0.6 shall be hit and it takes the action "vnet_encap".
 		e.
 Encap action shall be performed and use PA address as specified by "underlay_ip"